grafana/tempo/docs/tempo/website/api_docs/_index.md

 - `start = (unix epoch seconds)`
   Optional.
 Along with `end` define a time range from which traces should be returned.
 - `end = (unix epoch seconds)`
   Optional.
 Along with `start` define a time range from which traces should be returned.
 Providing both `start` and `end` will change the way that Tempo searches.
-If the parameters are not provided then Tempo will search the recent trace data stored in the ingesters.
+If the parameters are not provided then Tempo will search the recent trace data stored in the \s.
 If the parameters are provided it will search the backend as well.

 #### Example